-Table 7 shows that Gibrat's Law is not a good approximation for the growth of squares.
-The mean and variance of growth depends upon size in a clear pattern.
-Mean growth in the smallest size category is .054 and this is the lowest over all categories.
-Growth increases with size until it attains a maximum value of .149 for squares in the 10,000 to 50,000 range.
-Beyond this, mean growth decreases, falling to .093 in the 50,000 to 100,000 range and to around .05 beyond that.
-The standard deviation is not flat either.
-Rather it decreases sharply with population.
+Table 3.7 shows that Gibrat's law is not a good approximation for the growth of squares.
+The mean and variance of growth depend on size in a clear pattern.
+Mean growth in the smallest size category is 0.054-the lowest over all categories.
+Growth increases with size until it attains a maximum value of 0.149 for squares in the 10,000 to 50,000 range.
+Beyond this, mean growth decreases, falling to 0.093 in the 50,000 to 100,000 range and to around 0.05 beyond that.
+The standard deviation is not flat but decreases sharply with population.

-These results for the growth rates of squares are not surprising given what we know about the patterns of urban and rural growth.
-It is well known that very rural areas have been declining in their share of population so it is not a surprise that mean growth is lowest in the smallest size category, under 1,000 people in the square.
-It is also well understood that in large urban areas, population expansions take place at the edges where new housing is constructed.
-For this reason the most dense squares (those with more than 100,000 in 1990 population) have the lowest growth rate besides the under 1,000 category.
-These dense areas are already built up and additional housing units are hard to squeeze in.
-Those squares tending to be on the edge of metropolitan areas (in the range of 10,000 to 50,000 people)

-have the highest growth rate of .149.
+These results for the growth rates of squares are not surprising, given what we know about the patterns of urban and rural growth.
+As is well known, remote rural areas have been declining in their share of population, so not surprisingly, mean growth is lowest in the smallest size category, under 1,000 people in the square.
+Also well understood is that in large urban areas, population expansions take place at the edges where new housing is constructed.
+For this reason, the most dense squares (those with more than 100,000 in 1990 population) have the lowest growth rate besides the under-1,000 category.
+These dense areas are already built up, and additional housing units are hard to squeeze in.
+Those squares that tend to be on the edge of metropolitan areas (in the range of 10,000 to 50,000 people) have the highest growth rate of 0.149.
 It is also easy to see why the highest population squares have the lowest variance of growth.
-The absence of a large stock of vacant buildable land cuts out the possibility of upside.
-But the existence of a housing stock cuts down the downside of population outflow (see Glaeser and Gyourko (2005)).
+The absence of a large stock of vacant buildable land eliminates the possibility of upside growth, and the existence of a housing stock decreases the downside of population outflow (see Glaeser and Gyourko [2005]).
 It is easy to see why the smallest locations have the highest variance of growth.
-If the forest ranger living by himself (or herself) in a six-by-six square gets married, population in the square doubles.
+If the forest ranger living by himself or herself in a sixby-six square gets married, population in the square doubles.

-7 Robustness
+3.7 Robustness

-In setting our grid of squares we had to make two decisions: (1) What grid size to use?
-(We picked six miles.)
-(2) Where to start the grid?
-Let us begin by exploring this second decision.
-It is analogous to the decision of where to put the prime meridian for longitude, which is arbitrary and by international convention passes through Greenwich.
-It is possible to see in Figure 1 that with the way we have placed the grid, downtown Manhattan is in the same six-by-six square with Jersey City and other places across the river in New Jersey.
-If we shifted the grid two miles to the east, downtown Manhattan would be in a square with Queens.
+In setting our grid of squares, we had to determine: (a) what grid size to use (we picked six miles), and (b) where to start the grid.
+Let us begin by exploring this second decision, which is analogous to the decision of where to put the prime meridian for longitude, an arbitrary placement that by international convention passes through Greenwich.
+With the way we have placed the grid in figure 3.1, we can see that downtown Manhattan is in the same six-by-six square with Jersey City and other places across the river in New Jersey.
+If we had shifted the grid two miles to the east, downtown Manhattan would have been in a square with Queens.

 One may wonder whether this arbitrary decision on our part impacts our results.

-Fortunately, the choice of where to start the grid has virtually no impact on our results.
-Table 8 shows what happens when we shift the grid 2 miles and 4 miles to the north.
-(Note if we shift it north 6 miles, it stays the same grid).
-Analogously, it shows what happens when we shift the grid 2 and 4 miles to the east.
+Fortunately, the answer is no: where to start the grid has virtually no impact on our results.
+Table 3.8 shows what happens when we shift the grid two miles and four miles to the north.
+(Note that if we shift it north six miles, the grid remains the same.)
+Analogously, it shows what happens when we shift the grid two and four miles to the east.
 The top row contains the original baseline results.
-The later rows are the results with the shift.
-The results are the same up to two-digit accuracy and for some columns up to three digits.
+The rows below are the results with the shift and show that they are the same up to two-digit accuracy, and for some columns, up to three digits.